Virginia Milbert, longtime volunteer at Neighbors, Inc.

 Virginia was born to Hilton and Ruth Beer on June 26, 1917.
 She grew up in Independence, Minn., and married Howard William Milbert on August 1, 1940.
 They raised their family in South St. Paul, where Howard was owner of Culligan Water Company.
 Virginia began volunteering with Neighbors, Inc., when she was 54 and her children were out of the house.
 She made sure Howard was also involved with Neighbors.
 He served on the board and as treasurer for several years during the organization’s first 20 years.
 After he passed away in 2003 Virginia renewed her commitment to Neighbors.

 Virginia will turn 104 in June.
 She was born a few months before the flu pandemic of 1918 that took the lives of nearly 50 million people around the world.
-Last year – during this current pandemic – her volunteer services was celebrated with a parade by her house.
+Last year – during this current pandemic – her volunteer service was celebrated with a parade by her house.
 She still works two 4-hour shifts in the Clothes Closet Thrift Store every week and is beloved by those who meet her.
 Volunteers, shoppers, staff and others often turn to her as a reminder of the history of the organization and the good work it has accomplished.
 She greets each person with a kind word, a funny joke, a silly song, or words of wisdom.

 Like so many of her generation, she is committed to the idea of serving others.
 Virginia prefers to do her work quietly and behind the scenes.
 She does not seek recognition and usually deflects it when it comes.
 She simply comes in, works on the tasks that need to be accomplished that day, and greets and assists Clothes Closet clients.